-Cuomo Downfall Foreshadows Potential Problems for Democrat Governors
+Cuomo's Downfall Foreshadows Potential Problems for Democrat Governors

 But it is the Newsom recall possibility and a shot at Whitmer in Michigan that have Republicans most excited, especially in the wake of the Cuomo crash in New York.
 All three Democrat governors — Cuomo, Newsom, and Whitmer — each took on outsized, almost celebrity roles in the last year and a half in battling the pandemic with their various restrictions.
 They pushed masks and lockdowns and championed an until-recently bulletproof leftist narrative that the Democrats have been much more responsible and caring in responding to the pandemic than former President Donald Trump or governors like Florida Gov. Ron DeSantis (R) or Texas Gov. Greg Abbott (R).

-Cuomo’s downfall ironically comes amid the resurgence in virus cases — many of which are so-called breakthrough cases among vaccinated individuals — and the return of mask mandates and other restrictions and a broader leftist push for vaccine mandates.
-But that virus resurgence — and the Biden administration and state and local Democrats again ordering their constituents to wear masks even if vaccinated — represents a failure among Democrats to put a lid on the pandemic once and for all as they had been promising during last year’s election and as Biden took office.
+Interestingly, Cuomo’s downfall comes amid the resurgence in virus cases — many of which are so-called breakthrough cases, among vaccinated individuals — and the return of mask mandates and other restrictions and a broader leftist push for vaccine mandates.

+But that virus resurgence, and the Biden administration and state and local Democrats again ordering their constituents to wear masks even if vaccinated, represents a failure among Democrats to put a lid on the pandemic once and for all as they had been promising during last year’s election and as Biden took office.
 What is particularly disappointing for them politically, too, is their narrative seemed to be playing out before Americans’ eyes — it looked like it was happening — as the Centers for Disease Control and Prevention (CDC) lifted mask guidance for vaccinated individuals in the spring.

-But now that mask mandates are being imposed again, a political quagmire possibly lies ahead for these very same Democrat governors who rose to national superstardom for fighting coronavirus.
+But now that mask mandates are being imposed again, a political quagmire may lay ahead for these very same Democrat governors who rose to national superstardom for fighting coronavirus.
 Axios recently reported that polling data is shifting against Biden and Democrats on the virus, going so far as to say an “early salvation” for Democrats — their handling of the virus — has now moved toward becoming a “liability” among the public.
 Combined with other indicators, like rising inflation, a border crisis, and more, the Axios report said Republicans have the edge going into the midterms.

-Cuomo’s resignation announcement came as a result of an investigative report last week from New York Attorney General Letitia James’s (D) office that concluded Cuomo had sexually harassed 11 women, including employees.
+Cuomo’s resignation announcement on Tuesday came as a result of an investigative report last week from New York Attorney General Letitia James’s (D) office that concluded Cuomo had sexually harassed 11 women, including employees.
 Allegations included inappropriate comments, unwanted touching, and fostering a toxic work environment

 In other words, nominally the reason Cuomo is finally going down is because of a string of sexual harassment claims against him from a number of women.
 But Cuomo’s questionable nursing home order during the pandemic has long simmered as a serious problem for him, with both Republicans and Democrats in New York demanding answers and accountability on that front.
 Deeper corruption concerns also have long swirled around Cuomo, who literally shut down a committee he created, the Moreland Commission, when it began investigating him.